yogeshsehgal1006-source/football-player-rating-predictor/README.md

 Statistical Rating:
 For each position group we had the following formula:
-Statistical Score = The sum of (standardized statistic * position-specific weight) Statistical Rating = 7.2 + 0.65 * standardized statistical score.
+Statistical Score = The sum of (standardized statistic * position-specific weight) Statistical Rating = 7.2 + 0.65 * standardized statistical score.(I performed a grid search from base ratings 2.00 to 9.99 and spread values from 0.00 to 1.00, incrementing in intervals of 0.05.
+These ranges were chosen to provide full coverage of the scale of player ratings.
+As a consequence, a base of 7.2 and a spread of 0.65 produced the lowest Mean Absolute Error(MAE).

 Combining Fotmob and Statistical Rating:
 The final rating was calculated using the following formula: